Pre-recorded evidence in child sexual offence proceedings — Child Sexual Offence Evidence Program (CSOEP)

 -

-the availability of breaks,
+the availability of breaks;

 -

-if the witness doesn’t understand a question, they should let the court or witness intermediary know,
+if the witness doesn’t understand a question, they should let the court or witness intermediary know;

 -

-the witness should not feel any pressure to agree to a question just because an adult is asking the question,
+the witness should not feel any pressure to agree to a question just because an adult is asking the question;

 -

-it is important for the witness to tell the truth and only talk about things that really happened,
+it is important for the witness to tell the truth and only talk about things that really happened;

 -

 the witness should not guess at an answer.
-If they can’t remember or don’t know the answer, they can tell the court,
+If they can’t remember or don’t know the answer, they can tell the court;

 -

-if they hear the words “I object”, they should not answer,
+if they hear the words “I object”, they should not answer;

 -

-what are Exhibits/MFIs,
+what are Exhibits/MFIs; and

 -